 I’ve come to think of writing as laying down clay for me to mould into something later, so if it sucks, it doesn’t matter.

-Study journalism online with one-to-one tutoring by an award-winning journalist.
+Study journalism online with one-to-one tutoring by a multi-award-winning NZ journalist.

 What have you gained by doing the writing course?